HapaBox Review

 We could not verify prohibited US states or Canadian provinces for HapaBox.

-That's worth flagging because the existing third-party review claims Washington and Ontario are excluded, but I couldn't independently verify those claims against the operator's published terms during this rewrite, so I'm marking the geo footprint as effectively undocumented from primary sources.
-If you're in Washington State or Ontario, check the operator's terms directly before depositing; both jurisdictions have a track record of restricting mystery-box operators, and a licensed operator would normally publish a state-by-state list.
+That's worth flagging because the existing third-party review claims Washington and Ontario are excluded, but I couldn't independently verify those claims against the operator's published terms during this review, so I'm marking the geo footprint as effectively undocumented from primary sources.
+If you're in Washington State or Ontario, check the operator's terms directly before depositing, both jurisdictions have a track record of restricting mystery-box operators, and a licensed operators would normally publish a state-by-state list.

-For users outside the US and Canada, HapaBox ships worldwide (their claim, not independently verified at scale).
+For users outside the US and Canada, HapaBox ships worldwide (their claim, not yet independently confirmed at scale).
 Standard caveats about VPN use apply: virtually every mystery-box operator's terms forbid bypassing geographic restrictions, and using one risks account closure and balance forfeiture.

 Responsible Spending Reality

-HapaBox does not publish a responsible-gaming page in our records (the field is null).
+HapaBox does not publish a responsible-gaming page in available records (the field is null).
 No deposit limits, no session timers, no self-exclusion mechanism that I could find.

 That's another structural consequence of operating without a gambling license, the tools that licensed operators are required to provide are absent here.